asherp/nostr-mail/docs/Techstack.md

-Here we walk through the building blocks of NostrMail.
+Let's we walk through the building blocks of NostrMail.
 In addition to explaining how our implementation works, this should serve to illustrate how a similar strategy could be used for other platforms.